tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 EspGrid is a language-neutral, separate piece of open source software for sharing tempo and other things in electronic ensembles.
 The software is available on [dktr0's website](https://dktr0.github.io/EspGrid/install.html).
 It is made so that changing the tempo on one instance will change the tempo on all the instances.
 Every change is reflected everywhere.

-Note: The ESPGrid integration was removed in Tidal 1.9 when Tidal started using Ableton Link for scheduling events.
+Note: The ESPGrid integration was removed in Tidal 1.9 when Tidal started using Link for scheduling events.

 ### 1) Start EspGrid/espgridd